blaisewang/AlgorithmAnalysis.Swift/README.md

 Given a sequence of weighted edges `[((UInt, UInt), UInt)]`, the `(UInt, UInt)` means a directed edge from the first `UInt` to the second `UInt` of the tuple.
 The third `UInt` means the weight of the edge.

-Use `.shortestPaths(sourceNode: UInt))` to get the shortest paths from source node to all nodes and its distance.
+Use `.allShortestPaths` to get the shortest paths of every pair of nodes and its distance.